logzio/logz-docs/_source/logzio_collections/_prometheus-sources/composer.md

 ## Overview

+Google Cloud Composer is a fully managed data workflow orchestration service that empowers you to author, schedule, and monitor pipelines.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google Cloud Composer metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.